Turidus/MinecraftMapmaker-JediTion/README.md

+Compatible with Schematica and Worledit for Minecraft 1.12.
+Testing for 1.13 and 1.14 is commencing.
+Compatible with Minecraft 1.12, 1.13 and 1.14 if the schematic files are not used.

 # Minecraft-MapMaker

 This program takes an image and generates multiple files that aid in the generation of Minecraft maps displaying